Salmon Croquettes are one of the quintessential Southern Soul Food dishes! Perfectly seasoned and delicious, you'll love these baked or pan-fried!

 - 1 teaspoon dill (dried); double the amount if using fresh

-- ½ cup bread crumbs ( or panko crumbs; or crumbled saltines)
+- ½ cup bread crumbs (plus a little more for final dusting) see recipe notes ( or panko crumbs; or crumbled saltines)

 - 2 tablespoons celery finely chopped (about one large stalk)